+NOTE:

-NOTE: By submitting this form, you indicate your consent to having your likeness and video of your performance used by TSM and Mercer University.
-Please submit completed form to Dr. Nathan Myrick by email myrick nw@mercer.edu & hand into the music office.
+By submitting this form, you indicate your consent to having your likeness and video of your performance used by the Townsend School of Music (TSM) and Mercer University.
+Please submit your completed form to Dr. Nathan Myrick by email myrick nw@mercer.edu and hand deliver a copy to the music office.

-1501 Mercer University Drive ■ Macon, Georgia 31207 T: 478-301-2748 ■ music.mercer.edu
+1501 Mercer University Drive • Macon, Georgia 31207 T: 478-301-2748 • music.mercer.edu NOTES